mavlink/rfcs/text/001x-battery_improvements.md

 - Do we need all the other fields?
 - Are there any other fields missing?
-- `current_consumed`, `percent_remaining`, `time_remaining` all tell much the same the same story, and can be estimated from each other.
+- `current_consumed`, `percent_remaining`, `time_remaining` all tell much the same story, and can be estimated from each other.
 Do we need all of these, and if so which ones?
+- Perhaps charge_state, mode, and fault_bitmask could be combined into a single uint32_t status?
+(Feedback comment: the concept of a "charge state" doesn't make a lot of sense.
+It's either charging, discharging, or idle.
+If it's not charging/discharging due to some error, that would be indicated using one of the other fault flags.
+Having separate enums to convey some "charge state" is effectively redundant, since it's just telling you to look at the fault flags to understand why the "charge state" is abnormal.
+The same argument might be applied to mode.

 ## Battery Cell Voltages